KxSystems/docs/docs/ml/toolkit/fresh.md

 !!! warning "`.ml.fresh.ksigfeat` deprecated"
     The above function was previously defined as `.ml.fresh.ksigfeat`.
     It is still callable but will be deprecated after version 3.0.

-!!! warning "Change from version 0.1"

-	The input behavior of `.ml.fresh.significantFeatures` has changed to accommodate an increased number of feature-selection methods.